ethersphere/bee-docs/docs/working-with-bee/backups.md

 ### Localstore

-The localstore directory contains chunks that are pinned in your node, or are in your neighbourhood of responsibility.
+The `localstore` directory contains chunks that your node is retaining locally, either because they are frequently requested, or they are pinned in your node, or they are in your neighbourhood of responsibility.

-## Clef
+## Bee Clef

-It is also important to back up Clef's stored data.
+It is also important to back up Bee Clef's stored data.
 This includes your sensitive key material, so make sure to keep this private and safe!

 ### Ubuntu / Debian / Raspbian / CentOS Package Managers